Home Page VCF Networking (NSX)

 First, make sure a supervisor namespace has been created, and a VKS cluster is up and running.
 For details on how to setup a VKS cluster, consult the official documentation: https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/using-tkg-service-with-vsphere-supervisor/provisioning-tkg-service-clusters/workflow-for-provisioning-tkg-clusters-using-kubectl.html

-Next, we’re going to install Istio using a VKS standard package.
-Moreover, the Istio architecture we’ll be using is sidecar, using the CNI method.
+The sidecar architecture can be deployed using the CNI method.
 This approach eliminates the need for a privileged init container in every workload namespace, enhancing security and compliance.
-Instead, we only need one privileged namespace (istio-system) and this will install one CNI pod per node.
+Instead, we only need one privileged namespace (istio-system) and this will be installed as a daemonset (one CNI pod per node).
+For each scheduled pod, the CNI configures iptables routing rules dynamically.
+Traffic flows via the envoy proxies between pods.

 Setting up the Demo App

-Now we can install the sample app, as per https://istio.io/latest/docs/examples/bookinfo/
+Now we can install the bookinfo sample app from Istio, as per https://istio.io/latest/docs/examples/bookinfo/

 First, we create the bookinfo namespace and label it as ‘baseline’ for PSA.
-Additionally we create a label so the Istio operator can install the sidecar:
+Additionally we label the namespace for either sidecar or ambient mode (note the difference in syntax between the labels).

 Configuring the Gateway for the Demo App